Dark Horse Presents: Volume 2

-Fourth Incarnation: Volume 3
+Volume 3

 Beginning in August 2014, Dark Horse Presents returned as a forty-eight-page book.
 According to Dark Horse's Mike Richardson: "The main reason is that for three and a half years we've been producing eighty pages a month – that's about ten different features – and it's time to make it a little easier on ourselves".
+This volume ended in 2017 with issue 33.